Is Librium Addictive?

 Quitting Librium without professional help isn’t just difficult, but it’s dangerous, too.
 When people abuse Librium for long periods, their neural pathways become accustomed to the drug, and the chemical structure in the brain adjusts to this constant influx of Librium.
 This then leads to physical dependence.

 After a dependence has developed, abruptly quitting Librium – or quitting cold turkey – can lead to several withdrawal symptoms, some of which include potentially fatal effects like seizures.
-For this reason, our California detox center recommends users looking to quit Librium undergo medical detox at a safe, clean, and comfortable facility like ours.
+This can fuel the cycle of dependence even further.
+As a result, those who have been prescribed the drug should carefully adhere to their doctor's recommendations and should be completely honest with them about any worries they may have regarding the potential for Librium addiction.
+For this reason, our detox in California recommends users looking to quit Librium undergo medical detox at a safe, clean, and comfortable facility like ours.

 Librium Addiction Treatment